gretazas/black_jack_game/README.md

 * Make user accounts for constant visitors.
 * Keep information charts of their winning data.
-* To use web analitics to track visitor interaction.
+* To use web analytics to track visitor interaction.

 <p align="right">(<a href="#top">Back to top</a>)</p>